tlklein/network-troubleshooting-activity/README.md

 ## File Structure
 1. Klein_Trinity_Networking Troubleshoot
-- Documentation of commands and proof of implementation
+- Documentation of commands and proof of implementation vis screenshots